watts-dev/watts/examples/MultiStep_Griffin-BISON-Sockeye_MR/README.md

 ## Purpose

-This example provides a demonstration on how to use WATTS to model multi-step Workflows using MOOSE codes.
+This example provides a demonstration on how to use WATTS to model multi-step Workflows for multiphysics simulation involving various MOOSE applications coupled by MOOSE's MultiApps system.

 ## Code(s)